-There are three major diamond trading markets in the world today.
-These are Antwerp, Tel Aviv and Dubai.
+Today there are three major diamond trading markets - Antwerp, Tel Aviv and Dubai.
 Manufacturing centres or more specialised markets include Mumbai, Hong Kong, Shanghai, New York, Johannesburg but according the industry figures, 84% of all rough trading and 50% of all polished trading is conducted through Antwerp.

 Simplistically, rough diamonds are mined all around the globe and then sold to manufacturers to polish.
 The polished is then put in to jewellery and sold.

 The diamond market is a very dynamic market and mostly interdependent.
-Many deals conducted in the industry are done so on the shake of a hand (mazal) to seal a deal and an understanding and good faith that the buyer will pay.
-Many outside the industry view diamonds as a commodity, but it doesn’t behave as one.
+Many deals conducted in the industry are done so on the shake of a hand (mazal) to seal a deal and an understanding of good faith that the buyer will pay.

 Rough diamonds are very subjective in value and as such, it becomes a challenge to truly understand the intrinsic value of a rough diamond as it is different for each cutter.
 Every manufacturer will have his own demand and gaps in his inventories and as such will try to fill these gaps first whilst also trying to maximise the potential of each rough gem.

 Due to the challenges of subjective valuations, different miners and diggers have adopted different approaches to sell their rough diamond productions.
-The larger and more dominant companies use a guaranteed supply model to a set customer base and test prices through market tenders or auctions from time to time.
-Smaller miners or diggers prefer to sell on tender or auction in the market place or occasionally selling directly to a known buyer, depending on cash flow positions.
+The larger and more dominant companies use a guaranteed supply model to a set customer base and test prices through market tenders or auctions.
+Smaller miners or diggers prefer to sell on tender or auction in the marketplace or occasionally selling directly to a known buyer, depending on cash flow positions.

-Today, the diamond exchange consists of 5 interconnecting buildings and is considered as the most technologically advanced bourse around the world.
-With over 3000 companies registered across all buildings, there is a niche market for bespoke polishing and polished trading.
-With exports more than $4billion in 2017 the contribution to the economy of Israel can not be understated.
+The Israel diamond exchange consists of 5 interconnecting buildings and is considered as the most technologically advanced bourses around the world.
+With over 3,000 registered diamond companies, there is a niche market for bespoke polishing and polished trading.
+With exports more than $4billion in 2017 the contribution to the economy of Israel cannot be understated.